moleium/anya-hook/README.md

 # Trampoline Hook Library
-Lightweight and Fast Minimal Hooking Library with Useful Features.
+Lightweight and Fast Minimal Hooking Library with Useful Features

 ## What is a trampoline hook?
 Trampoline hook is a hooking technique that allows you to hook a function by overwriting the first few bytes of the function with a jump to your hook function. so it will call your hook function and then jump back to the original function.